-Juried work includes 48 artists continually pushing the evolution of textiles from their long history of utilitarian use through the use of color, design, processes, and meanings.
-Selected works demonstrate unique, well-developed artistic vision, and innovation.
-Whether commentary on social issues, meditations on the natural world, humor, storytelling, abstraction, influenced by science, or other areas of focus, this exhibition includes the best of contemporary work by SDA members.
+Juried work included 48 artists continually pushing the evolution of textiles from their long history of utilitarian use through the use of color, design, processes, and meanings.
+Selected works demonstrated unique, well-developed artistic vision, and innovation.
+Whether commentary on social issues, meditations on the natural world, humor, storytelling, abstraction, influenced by science, or other areas of focus, this exhibition included the best of contemporary work by SDA members.

 September 20 – October 23, 2019

 The exhibit coincided with Innovations in Textiles 2019, featuring 40 textile exhibitions in greater St Louis, Missouri and the 2019 SDA Conference.
 Beyond the Surface was one of three SDA exhibitions taking place during Innovations in Textiles 2019.